-I agree that you might get entangled in a net of option available for coloring your hair at times.
-Its time to take a chill-pill with the newest trend in town: Babylights hair.
+I agree that you might get entangled in a net of options available for coloring your hair at times.
+It’s time to take a chill pill with the newest trend in town: Babylights hair.

 There are several reasons for you to choose this hair color over other methods.
 It comes as a relief for dark hair headed who had nothing apart from basic red and golden highlights.

 Babylights are a lighter version of these kinds of highlights, so it’s a blessing in disguise for all the beautiful dark-haired ladies.
 They can finally have some more variations in their hair coloring routines.

 This dyeing technique is your best option if you are a person that visits a salon 3-4 times a year.
 It gives you freedom from the monthly visits to the hairstylists and helps save the dent in your pocket.